AlSch092/LLVMOpaquePass/README.md

 # LLVMOpaquePass
 Babby's first LLVM Pass which inserts an opaque predicate at the end of a function, filled with junk bytes to cause IDA analysis to fail (x86_64).
 Will be improved over time as I get better with LLVM passes.

+Basic XOR integer const obfuscation has also been added, with pass name `xorconst`.
+Constant values are xor'd when declared, and xor'd (decoded) when they are referenced in an instruction's operand.

 ## Usage:
  `opt -load-pass-plugin="OpaquePass.dll" -passes='opaque' Input.ll -S -o Output.ll`